 Myofascial release therapy produces local responses that rapidly improve tissue health as the body’s own processes are reestablished and normalized.
 Myofascial release therapy can be used for pain anywhere in the body, including the neck, lower back, piriformis, knee, shoulder, hip, hamstring, and many other regions.

-Todd’s command of both manual therapy and acupuncture treatment make him an expert in treating a broad range of musculoskeletal conditions.
+Todd’s command of both manual therapy and acupuncture treatments make him an expert in treating a broad range of musculoskeletal conditions.